Catenscia/MxOps/docs/source/getting_started/presentation.md

 ## Quick Overview

-Here are some basic uses cases to illustrate how MxOps works and gives a very brief overview of what it looks like.
+Here are some basic uses cases to illustrate how MxOps works and give a very brief overview of what it looks like.

 ### Token Mint